Identifying and fixing bad dog behaviors that erode control

 Final thoughts on how to get more control in the field

-Taking time to notice dominant behaviors as they occur both in your home and in the field and being firm and consistent in your corrections will help you maintain the control you desire in the field.
-It will also make home life a lot more enjoyable!
+Taking time to notice dominant behaviors as they occur both in your home and in the field and giving firm and consistent corrections will help you maintain control both in the field and in the home.

 If you are looking for a professional retriever trainer with proven hunting and hunt test programs, check out our training programs or give us a call 651-303-6459.
 We also do one-on-one training to guide owners who want to do the training themselves.